 A juxtaposition of modern industrialization and good old nature- the beautiful Poudre River Trail presents sceneries of man-made buildings and industrial areas, as well as delightful natural landscapes and wildlife in the countryside.
-This is a must do activity not just to nature seekers but also to endurance hikers.
+This is a must-do activity not just for nature seekers but also for endurance hikers.

-On 1996, Cache la Poudre River Corridor became a National Heritage Area and following it in 2002, Poudre River Trail was also officially designated as one of the 1,100+ National Recreation Trails in the country.
+In 1996, Cache la Poudre River Corridor became a National Heritage Area, and following it in 2002, Poudre River Trail was also officially designated as one of the 1,100+ National Recreation Trails in the country.
 It’s a fitness, nature, and urban out-and-back trail excellent for different outdoor activities like hiking, biking, skating, skateboarding, and horseback riding.

 National Recreation Trail Route

 Poudre River National Recreation Trail winds between the City of Greeley and the Town of Windsor.
 The trail begins on its trailhead at Island Grove Regional Park and progresses in the northeastward direction.
 The path is not hard to navigate, there are various helpful trail signs along the way to keep you on track.

 At the beginning of your hike, follow the trail downhill with magnificent views of Specimen Mountain.
 Roughly before the 3rd mile, cross through 25th Avenue, continue through Poudre Ponds where you will notice people doing recreational fishing, and cross 35th Avenue just yards ahead.
 About 5.5 miles, stay left at the junction with Chapin Creek Trail.